jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## <span style="color: green">A. Good</span>
 * Indentation should identify that the code relates to the section it is indented from: for example, the indented lines from a SELECT keyword indicates that the code relates to a SELECT statement
 * Each indentation should consist of four (4) space characters
-* <em>Note: The four bullets in the example are used to illustrate the use of spaces</em>
+* <em>Note: The bullets in the examples below are used to illustrate the use of spaces and should not be included in the SQL</em>
 <pre>
 SELECT
 <mark>∙∙∙∙</mark>  CU.Name